Sad but True: Cover versions

 In 2020, the Mongolian hunnu band The HU released a cover of the song translated entirely into Mongolian.

 The Metallica Blacklist, a compilation album released in 2021, features seven covers of the song, including a live version by Sam Fender and studio versions by Jason Isbell and the 400 Unit, Mexican Institute of Sound, Royal Blood, St. Vincent, White Reaper and YB.

+The soundtrack of EA Sports College Football 27 features a cover of this song recorded by the Carolina Band of the University of South Carolina, who won Metallica's "For Whom the Band Tolls" college marching band contest in 2025.

 Samples

 Kid Rock sampled the track for his song "American Bad Ass" from his 2000 album The History of Rock.